COMAL COUNTY, Texas — Exposure is a big factor when deciding to get tested for coronavirus.

 “Users must explicitly authorize an app to participate in exposure notification,” read details on an Apple page for app developers.

-The state says the benefit of contact tracing is that it helps others make crucial decisions about their health.
+The state says the benefit of contact tracing is it helps people make crucial decisions about their health.